lurbano/MakerspaceNetwork/examples/picoW/photoResistor-led/README.md

 # Example Usage Desktop Server

-This example shows the procedure press a button on the served webpage that gets the current date and time from the server.
+This example shows the procedure to add a button to the served webpage that gets the current date and time from the server.
 * create a button on the web page
 * on a click, send a message to the server
 * server recieves the message and does something (get the time)